-- 92 The grounds for challenging elections are not positively set out in the 1983 Act.
-As to the validity of an election, an election can be annulled on one of three grounds: - (1) a breach of electoral law during the conduct of the election which was either: - (a) fundamental; or - (b) materially affected the result of the election; - (2) corrupt or illegal practices committed either: - (a) by the winning candidate personally or through that candidate's agents; or - (b) by anyone else, to the benefit of the winning candidate, where such practices were so widespread that they could reasonably be supposed to have affected the result; or - (3) the winning candidate was at the time of the election disqualified from office. - 93 However these grounds are not at all obvious on the face of the legislation, and the above outline is the result of consideration of case law, with some issues still a matter for debate.
-The effect of giving an incorrect home address in a nomination paper, for example, and of formal defects in the nomination paper generally, is unclear.
+- (a) by the winning candidate personally or through that candidate's agents; or - (b) by anyone else, to the benefit of the winning candidate, where such practices were so widespread that they could reasonably be supposed to have affected the result; or - (3) the winning candidate was at the time of the election disqualified from office. - 13.6 However, these grounds are not at all obvious on the face of the legislation, and the above outline is the result of consideration of case law, including the recent decision in Parkinson v Lewis [2016] EWHC 725 (QB), [2016] 3 WLUK 546 (handed down after the publication of our interim report).
+Some issues are still a matter for debate.
+The extent to which defects in a successful candidate's nomination paper invalidate their election is unclear.
 The material time at which disqualification "bites", so as to be a ground for annulment, is also not beyond doubt.
 The 1983 Act provisions refer to the time of election, but at least one local government election case has annulled the election of a candidate for disqualification at the time of nomination, which had been cured by the time of the election.
 Finally, there are problems transposing the above grounds to elections using the party list system, particularly those that relate to corrupt or illegal practices.
-This is because it is largely parties who stand for election, not individual candidates. - 94 In our view, the law on challenging elections should be set out in primary legislation governing all elections.
+This is because it is largely parties who stand for election, not individual candidates. - 13.7 In our view, the law on challenging elections should be set out in primary legislation governing all elections.
 The grounds for correcting the outcome or invalidating elections should be restated and positively set out.
 A standard and consistent set of adaptations to the "classical" grounds of challenge should be used for elections which use the party list system.
 Our recommendations here are aimed at a principled, clear and consistent set of grounds of challenge for all elections.

-Recommendation 13-2: The law governing challenging elections should be set out in primary legislation governing all elections.
+13.8 The law governing challenging elections should be set out in primary legislation governing all elections.